mhdemo/work_sample_1/README.md

     ## 10 TRAFFIC: FAIL TO STOP/YIELD                 <NA>      583  0.0248
     ## # ... with 202 more rows

 A quick summary function shows us that 72% of the NA location observations are related to speeding and traffic related citations.
-It's likely that the officers giving out the citations didn't have time to record where they occured.
+It's likely that the officers giving out the citations didn't have time to record where they occurred.
 Either way we now know that none of the top citation types are missing `address` data.

 ### Citation Locations - Most Common